ogdf/ogdf/doc/porting/snapshot.md

  * `PairingHeap`
  * `RadixHeap`

-Priority queues might be realized using the newly introduced `PriorityQueue` idependently of the desired heap implementation.
+Priority queues might be realized using the newly introduced `PriorityQueue` independently of the desired heap implementation.
 In contrast to `PriorityQueue` that merely stores directly comparable elements, `PrioritizedQueue` is used to store elements with priorities assigned upon insertion.
 For even simpler usage see `PrioritizedMapQueue` that keeps track of handles for the inserted elements but requires elements to be unique.

-The tests in `test/src/basic/heap_test.cpp` show exemplary usage of the new classes.
+The tests in `test/src/basic/heap.cpp` show exemplary usage of the new classes.

 ### Method equivalents